• Skip to primary navigation

 According to Dr Barrett, skin allergies in cats are one of the most common cat skin problems.

-• Symptoms: scratching, biting, licking, chewing at the skin, and hair loss.
+• Symptoms: Cat allergies can cause scratching, biting, licking, chewing at the skin, and hair loss.

-• Causes: allergens can be from a wide range of possibilities, including dust mites and pollen.
+• Causes: Allergens can be from a wide range of possibilities, including dust mites and pollen.

-• Treatment: symptoms and causes are key in determining the appropriate treatment.
+• Treatment: Symptoms and causes are key in determining the appropriate treatment.
 General options include diet changes, antihistamines or topical medications, and allergen-free toys, beds, and accessories.

-• Additional info: it’s best to remove the allergen from the environment, if possible.
+• Additional info: It’s best to remove the allergen from the environment, if possible.
 “Since allergies have so many causes, it’s essential to work with your vet and slowly eliminate any potential sources systematically,” she notes.

 A grey cat licking their irritated paws